owentechnologist/StreamWorkerGroupProject/README.md

         mvn compile exec:java -Dexec.args="xyz 2 3 1000 10"

+#### Non-Default (with any number of args):
+* Allows you to specify output=hash as one of the args to the program
+* This makes the consumers started for that run use Hashes to record what they process instead of writing the evidence to a stream
+* this sets up the posiibility of later creating an index and using search to look through the processed events

+**   (You will have to ensure the search module is installed in your redis instance of course)

+Example Usage (works with any of the above argument options):

+        mvn compile exec:java -Dexec.args="xyz 2 3 1000 10 output=hash"
+        mvn compile exec:java -Dexec.args="output=hash"

 ### NOTES:
-* I commented out the use of the Reaper in the Main.main method - It needs to be reconsidered as pending messages may need special treatment...
-  * [Also, the command XAUTOCLAIM is not supported by all versions of Redis, (TODO: address this) ]

-* The workers now freeze and eventually throw NullPointer (Die) when a special entry is written like this:
+* A consumer will freeze and eventually throw NullPointer (Die) when a special entry is written like this:
-  *  (you can execute this from redis-cli once for each worker you want to poison)
+  *  (you can execute this from redis-cli once for each consumer you want to poison)